 Enrolled as a graduate student while working as a full-time engineering project manager.
 Concentrated in signal processing, machine learning, applied probability & stochastic processes, and detection & estimation theory.

 Enrolled as a graduate student while working as a full-time engineer.
-Concentrated in computational mechanics (linear and nonlinear finite element analysis), mechanical vibrations, signal processing, and engineering acoustics.
+Concentrated in computational mechanics (linear and nonlinear finite element analysis), mechanical vibrations, and engineering acoustics.

 Enrolled as a full-time student while managing part-time student jobs (Virginia Tech Bookstore & Virginia Tech Math Emporium).
 Completed two engineering internships (with Kollmorgen Motors Division and General Dynamics Electric Boat, respectively).
-Performed undergraduate research under the guidance of Prof. Lei Zuo on energy-harvesting shock absorbers and completed a minor in Engineering Science and Mechanics.
+Performed undergraduate research under the guidance of Prof. Lei Zuo on energy-harvesting shock absorbers, built an autonomous acoustic monitoring system for the NASA Langley Research Center under the guidance of Prof. Chris Fuller, and completed a minor in Engineering Science and Mechanics.

 Languages: MATLAB, MySQL, Mathematica, Octave, R, Python, CSS, HTML, Javascript